Today's guest post comes from Greg d’Aboville of WisePops, a super easy pop-up builder platform.

 Intrigued?
 Then let’s do it!

-Strategy #1: Displaying strong site-wide promotions to new visitors
+Strategy #1: Displaying site-wide promotions to new visitors

 - Emotional Appeal.
-Using personal and emotional benefits to stimulate action.
+Highlight the offer's personal and emotional benefits, in addition to financial perks.

 Note how their popup covers most of the elements of a strong offer:

-Let me show you how one of our clients does it:
+Here's how one of our clients uses this strategy:

-Why does this strategy work?
-Because it merges a highly-relevant message, displayed at the right time (i.e. on a sold out product’s page), with a strong incentive ($20 off the first order).
+This popup merges a highly relevant message, displayed at the right time (on the sold out product’s page), with a strong incentive ($20 off the first order).

 Strategy #3 - Use exit popups to overcome cart abandonment